-Elementary Statistics: A Step by Step Approach, Allan G. Bluman, 10th Edition \ PDF version of textbook will be uploaded at Blackboard Ultra with lecture note.
+Elementary Statistics: A Step by Step Approach, Allan G. Bluman, 10th Edition PDF version of textbook will be uploaded at Blackboard Ultra with Lecture Video

 Supplies: A graphing calculator with the statistics package is required, and the math department recommend TI-83+ or TI-84+.
-Micro Office Excel is required for lab or homework assignments.
 For any other graphing calculator, you will need to read the manual to determine how to make the processes work.
 Cell phones and similar devices may NOT be used as calculators.
 If you have any questions about your calculator or software, check with the instructor.

-This course partially satisfies a Core Curriculum Requirement: None
+This course partially satisfies a Core Curriculum Requirement: Mathematics Foundational Component Area (020)